cloudify-cosmo/cloudify-rest-docs/content/_nodes.md

 `tenant_name` | string | The name of the tenant that owns the node.
 `type_hierarchy` | list | The type hierarchy of the node (ancestors).
 `type` | string | The type of the node.
+`unavailable_instances` | integer | Amount of instances that failed their status check.
+`drifted_instances` | integer | Amount of instances that have configuration drift.

 * `id` and `deployment_id` are combined together for uniquely identifying a node.